Then Came Bronson backdrop

 S1:E13

 The arrogant William Lovering is regarded as a great pitcher in a local bush league baseball team.
-When Bronson rides into town and takes a job as a ball player he soon finds he's able to hit the ball off Lovering at will.
+When Bronson takes a job as a ball player, he soon finds he's able to hit the ball off Lovering at will.
 Bronson tries to prepare Lovering for a try out with major league scout Art Gilroy.

 S1:E14

 Native American Tony Wade has taken his family into bleak country to perform his Vision Quest in order to reclaim his spirit.
-Bronson, an old friend of Tony, locates him and the family and finds them in dire straits.
-Even though Tony, his wife Linda, and son, are underfed and malnourished, Tony still demands that Bronson leave.
+Bronson, an old friend of Tony's, locates him and the family and finds them in dire straits.
+Even though Tony, his wife and son are underfed and malnourished, Tony still demands that Bronson leave.
 Linda urges Bronson to stay and reveals a secret she has not told Tony.

 8.1/10(11 votes)